Dattakan/COLORSENSE-A-Web-tool-for-color-detection-and-recommendation/README.md

     their current emotion, and the application generates a personalized color palette designed to complement or enhance that emotion.it can also take the rgb values as input and provide complementary and analogous colors for better color combinations

-    This is my first solo project which helped me to understand the better implementation of HTML,CSS,JAVASCRIPT
+    This is my own idea which lead to my very first solo project which helped me to understand the better implementation of HTML,CSS,JAVASCRIPT.

+    Thank uh for reading !